iamtimsmith/iamtimsmith-com/content/posts/gulp-basics-modern-frontend-workflow.md

 ---
 title: Gulp Basics - A Modern Frontend Workflow
-date: '2019-11-02T05:00:00.000Z'
+date: "2019-11-02T05:00:00.000Z"
-seoDescription: Today I'll be teaching you some basics of a build tool called Gulp, what Gulp is used for, and how to use it when setting up a front-end for your project.
+excerpt: Today I'll be teaching you some basics of a build tool called Gulp, what Gulp is used for, and how to use it when setting up a front-end for your project.
 published: true
 ---